aaviator42/StorX-API/README.md

 The StorX API allows you to interact with your StorX DB files over a network.

-Simply place your DB files, `StorX.php` and `receiver.php` on a server, and now the DB files can be operated on using the API exposed by `receiver.php`.
+Simply place your DB files, `StorX.php` and `StorX-API.php` on a server, and now the DB files can be operated on using the API exposed by `StorX-API.php` receiver script.

 > Use [StorX-Remote](https://github.com/aaviator42/StorX-Remote) to easily interact with this API over the network from PHP scripts.
 > If you're using StorX-Remote, then you can safely ignore everything about endpoints and requests in this doc, the remote library will handle everything for you.